 MY NAME IS ANASTASIA O'MELVENY.

 I have made art my whole life.
 Luckily my family and many friends loved art or were also artists, so art was always a part of my life.
 I mainly paint, but I am also a photographer, musician and writer.
 Many of my artworks have a nature or spiritual component.
 My style is a mix of realism and impressionism.
 I utilize many mediums - watercolor, oil, egg tempera, encaustic, fresco, chalk, collage, mixed media and multi-media to tell stories in art.

 My personal interests are the natural world, particularly animals, anthropology, psychology, theology and human rights.

 I am on the autistic spectrum and have several learning and social disabilities.
 I was not able to go to college.
 In fact, I needed to live in a group home setting for most of my early adult life.
 But I was always able to make art.
-Only recently, did I finally have the opportunity to augment my self-taught skills by a studying fine art techniques at an Art School.
+Only recently, did I finally have the opportunity to augment my self-taught skills by a studying fine art techniques at Boston University's Colllege of Fine Art.

 Most of my artwork is for sale.
 Prints are also available.
 I take commissions for various artwork and artistic projects.
 My art work has been seen at various shows and many other venues in the Northeast.
-I am represented by AANE Artists Collaborative, in Watertown, MA where many of my art works may be seen.
+I am represented by the AANE Artists Collaborative, in Watertown, MA where many of my art works may be seen.
 My personal website is: omelvenyartworks.com.
 I can be reached at 617-923-0064 or through the contact link on this site.